SoftwareDefinedVehicle/velocitas-docs/content/en/docs/tutorials/grpc_service_generation/create_client.md

 ## App configuration

-In the `AppManifest.json` file you need to specify which interfaces your App want to use or provide.
+In the `AppManifest.json` file you need to specify which interfaces your App wants to use or provide.
-In this case it declares that it want to use `Move` and `CurrentPosition` from the Seats service defined in `seats.proto`.
+In this case it declares that it wants to use `Move` and `CurrentPosition` from the Seats service defined in `seats.proto`.

 ```json